Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 ### Hugo

-(Possibly I started from the opposite direction from where I should've start)
+(Possibly I started from the opposite direction from where I should've started)

 **Hugo** seemed a good starting point for my framework.
 It takes some .toml and .md files, applies some forbidden golang magic and bada-bing bada-boom I have a ton of htmls **ready to deploy with minimal effort**.